-In the SM~\cite{SM}, we also examine the ansatz with uniformly parametrized gates within the 8-qubit QCNN.
-We found that the uniform ansatz achieves a similar performance to the non-uniform ansatz, when increasing the depth of the convolutional layer from 3 to 5 in Fig.~\ref{fig:qcnn}a.
-Despite the larger circuit depth, the uniform ansatz has fewer free parameters.
+In the SM~\cite{SM}, we also examine the ansatz with uniformly parametrized gates within the 8-qubit QCNN, which achieves similar performance to the non-uniform ansatz when increasing the depth of the convolutional layer from 3 to 5 in Fig.~\ref{fig:qcnn}a.
+Despite the deeper circuit, the uniform ansatz has fewer free parameters.

-\textit{\textbf{Predictions on physical models.---}} We now proceed to test the trained QCNN on different time-reversal symmetric physical models.
-We will use the 8-qubit QCNN and present the results for the 4-qubit QCNN in the SM~\cite{SM}.
+\textit{\textbf{Predictions on physical models.---}} We now test the trained QCNN on different time-reversal symmetric physical models.
+We will use the 8-qubit QCNN and present 4-qubit QCNN data in the SM~\cite{SM}.

-We first consider a cluster-Ising model~\cite{smacchia:2011,verresen:2017,smith:2022} in which the phases are protected by the time-reversal symmetry $T=\left(\prod_iX_i\right)K$.
-The Hamiltonian of the system is given by
+We first consider a cluster-Ising model~\cite{smacchia:2011,verresen:2017,smith:2022} where the phases are protected by time-reversal symmetry $T=\left(\prod_iX_i\right)K$.
+The Hamiltonian of the system is

 where $g_{zxz}, g_{zz},g_{x}\geq 0$.
 Depending on the couplings, the symmetry protects three distinct phases---the trivial, the SB and the SPT phase.